donalharrison/no1_system/docs/core/Statuses.md

 ## Dying
 #### Incremental
 When your Grit is 0, roll 1d4 to determine your Dying rating.
-Each turn while your Grit is 0, reduce your Dying rating by 1.
+While your Dying rating is above 0, you can take not Actions and use no Shifts.
+Each turn while your Grit is 0, increase your Dying rating by +1.
+If you suffer Hits from a hostile Action, increase your Dying Rating by +1.
 When your Dying rating is 5 or greater, you are Dead.

 ## Fatigued
 #### Variable